This isn’t about gambling, so no punter here trying to take your money away. You can relax now.

 Seriously though, and I mean it this time, if you happen to be in Cambridge on a beautiful day, make the most of it by spending as much time as you can on the outside.

-Head on out and enjoy the gardens surrounding the Colleges.
-The oh-so-pretty, flowers blooming, trees giving shade, rolling green grass sort of parks where it is almost mandatory to have a picnic.
+Once replenished, head on out and enjoy the gardens surrounding the Colleges.
+The oh-so-pretty flowers blooming, trees giving shade, rolling green grass sort of parks where it is almost mandatory to have a picnic.
 Provided it is allowed to “Stay on the Grass”.
 And no, not THAT kind of grass, HA HA!
-I get it, you are so very funny.
+I get it, you are so hilarious.

-Enough about the grass, there’s also abundance of flora and fauna to keep you occupied, but even if biological names of plants don’t fascinate you, the exquisiteness of the natural beauty is tremendously soothing to the eyes and you’ve only got to be human to appreciate it all.
+Enough about the grass, there’s also an abundance of flora and fauna to keep you occupied, but even if botanical names of plants don’t fascinate you, the exquisiteness of the natural beauty is tremendously soothing to the eyes, and you’ve only got to be human to appreciate it all.

 Of course, like any quaint British town, you must explore the streets of Cambridge for its delightful cafes and local shops (in addition to the high-street brands and souvenir stalls).
 If you are a little nerdy and bookish, as I am, then a visit to the Cambridge University Press Bookshop should be on your shopping list.
 But, if you just want to really chill out, then head to one of the bars by the river for a quick drink or two.

-Cambridge is picture perfect, and my one, of many, regret in life has been that I am artistically challenged, ‘cause if I were not, then the city would be my muse and nothing would pleasure me more than to sit under a tree, set up my easel, and paint away the beautiful scenes that would play out in front of my eyes; buildings with enchanting arches, the reflections in the water disturbed only by the ripples whenever a boat would pass, and of course the people who add character to the very nature of the city.
+Cambridge is picture perfect.
+Now, one of my many regrets in life has been that I am artistically challenged, ‘cause if I were not, then the city would be my muse, and nothing would pleasure me more than to sit under a tree, set up my easel, and paint away the beautiful scenes that would play out in front of my eyes.
+Buildings with enchanting arches, the reflections in the water disturbed by the ripples whenever a boat would pass, and of course the people who add character to the very nature of the city.